ajbmachon/buddah-bot/docs/prd/epic-3-chat-history-persistence.md

 ## Epic Goal

-Implement conversation history persistence using Vercel KV (Redis) so users can refresh the page or return later and see their previous messages, enabling continuity in spiritual guidance conversations across sessions.
+Implement conversation history persistence using **AssistantCloud** (Assistance UI's native persistence layer) so users can refresh the page or return later and see their previous messages, enabling continuity in spiritual guidance conversations across sessions.

 ## Epic Description